President Trump signs Savanna’s Act into Law

 Specifically, the bill will:

-- Improves tribal access to certain federal crime information databases and mandates the Attorney General and Interior Secretary consult with tribes on how to further develop these databases and access to them;
+- Improve tribal access to certain federal crime information databases and mandates the Attorney General and Interior Secretary consult with tribes on how to further develop these databases and access to them;

-- Requires statistics on missing and murdered Native American women, and recommendations on how to improve data collection, to be included in an annual report to Congress.
+- Require statistics on missing and murdered Native American women, and recommendations on how to improve data collection, to be included in an annual report to Congress.

+The bill was originally introduced by a former North Dakota U.S. Senator, Heidi Heitkamp in 2017.